Alan Murdock

 The School Choir of around 150 sang not just standard choral works such as Handel's Messiah and Haydn's Creation, but also more ambitious works, including Verdi's Requiem, Walton’s Belshazzar’s Feast and Britten’s War Requiem.

-Retired from class teaching, Alan teaches a weekly children's choir class at Colourstrings Music School, based at Kingston University.
-He also plays in orchestras and in brass and swing bands.
+Once retired from class teaching, Alan was the much-loved teacher of a children's choir at Colourstrings Music School, based at Kingston University.
+He also plays in orchestras and in brass and swing bands, and recently returned from a tour of Japan with the Bournemouth Symphony Chorus, who performed Britten's War Requiem to mark the 80th anniversary of the bombing of Hiroshima. https://www.makingmusic.org.uk/news/bournemouth-symphony-chorus-japan-2025

 Our choir